CalumGM/Traffic-Light-Simulation/README.md

 # Traffic-Light-Simulation
-Personal project that i work on during uni holidays This project is an absolute shambles.
-Nothing is made with any thought of future development, i just kinda keep going until shit breaks.
+Personal project that i work on during uni holidays This project is made to test myself on what i have learnt throughout the semester while also using new programming techniques and python libraries that i have a particular interest in.

+Still in development